HEALTH INFORMATION

 Hypothyroidism – an under-functioning thyroid that may cause skin conditions, inability to maintain a healthy weight, excessive hunger, irregular heat cycles, excessive coarse coat texture, inability to stay warm, and lethargy.
 Visit Poodle Club of America or Orthopedic Foundation for Animals (OFA) for more information.

 Sebaceous Adenitis (SA) – a disorder of the sebaceous glands that normally lubricate skin and hair follicles causing inflammation, scaling, flaking, thickening of the skin, hair loss and sometimes odor and sores.
 Visit Poodle Club of America for more information.
+I have also written this Poodle Pulse post on SA.

 VACCINATION PROTOCOLS